ibm-cloud-docs/key-protect/at-events.md

 {: #list-keys-failure}

-If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you may need to query for keys in the deleted state or adjust the `offset` and `limit` parameters in your request.
+If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you may need to query for keys in the deleted state using the state parameter or adjust the `offset` and `limit` parameters in your request.

 ### Lifecycle action on a key with registrations did not complete
 {: #protected-resource-key-failure}

 The `responseData.reasonForFailure` and `responseData.resourceCRN` fields contain information on why the action wasn't able to be completed.

-If the event has a `reason.reasonCode` of 409, the action could not be completed due to the adopter key state comflicting with the key state that
+If the event has a `reason.reasonCode` of 409, the action could not be completed due to the adopting service's key state conflicting with the key state that {{site.data.keyword.keymanagementserviceshort}} has.
-{{site.data.keyword.keymanagementserviceshort}} has.

 If the event has a `reason.reasonCode` of 408, the action could not be completed because {site.data.keyword.keymanagementserviceshort}} was not notified that all appropriate actions were taken within 4 hours of the action request.

 ## Event Severity
 {: event-severity}